Sorry, you need to enable JavaScript to visit this website.

 [email protected]

-Mayor’s Scholars Undergraduate Program The Mayor’s Scholars Undergraduate Program provides need-based funding for eligible DC residents earning their first associate or bachelor’s degree at select area colleges and universities.
+Mayor’s Scholars Undergraduate Program The DC Mayor’s Scholars Undergraduate Program provides need-based funding for eligible DC residents earning their first associate or bachelor’s degree at select area colleges and universities.

 Melanie Fleming